ice-engineering/Test-Onboarding/Azure Sentinel/Azure Sentinel Playbooks/InitialTriageComments/readme.md

-Description: Azure Sentinel playbook to automate the initial incident response via approval email:
+Description: Azure Sentinel playbook to automate the initial incident response and post the results as comments:

 • Identity if the IP address were previously used throughout the cloud tenant